NU-Bioinformatics-MDS/BINF6250S25_apetizerr/README.md

 There was difficulty interpreting the output for `cal_occur` function as the example output was `cal_occur('annb$aa')
         {'$': [0, 0, 0, 0, 1, 1, 1], 'a': [0, 1, 1, 1, 1, 2, 3], 'b': [0, 0, 0, 1, 1, 1, 1], 'n': [0, 0, 2, 2, 2, 2, 2]}` when the actual output should be `cal_occur('annb$aa')
         {'$': [0, 0, 0, 0, 1, 1, 1], 'a': [1, 1, 1, 1, 1, 2, 3], 'b': [0, 0, 0, 1, 1, 1, 1], 'n': [0, 1, 2, 2, 2, 2, 2]}
 `.
 After discussing we realized there is an error in the pseudocode and based it off the first example given.
-We also had trouble assembling everything together as even after we used the function it didn't match the output.
+We also had trouble assembling everything together as even after we used all the function with a logic we agreed with the output didn't match the exmaple.

 ## Appendix
 - Burrows, M., & Wheeler, D. J. (1994).
 A block-sorting lossless data compression algorithm (SRC Research Report No. 124).
 Systems Research Center.